rooharrigan/Athena/README.md

 ============================
   Future Features
 ============================
+There are many imperfections in the up-and-running application.

-- Set up Twilio API call to run once daily on all phone numbers in the database to send a daily quiz question; investigate date/time library for timing the question.
+- Set up Twilio API call to run once daily on all phone numbers in the database to send a daily quiz question; investigate date/time library (sidekick?) for timing the questions.

-- Improve form checking for the quiz; force user to fill out all four questions before submit button is available
+- Improve form checking:
+  ** force user to fill out all four quiz questions before submit button is available ** handle enter and click actions the same on all forms ** change font color on phone number entry to black ** improve phone number checking user queues
+  ** indicate to new users whether signup is failing due because their email already has an account (check is working on back-end but fails silently on the front)

+- Make landing page available after user is logged in

+- Make logged-in pages more mobile ready by fixing navbar collapse action

 - Create custom map style on Googlemaps API